You’d be surprised how much experiences you can get out of S$150 in Singapore over five days!

 The first day consists mostly of the city’s well-known icons.
 From the marvellous Marina Bay Sands to the gorgeous Gardens by the Bay, this is the textbook introduction to 21st Century Singapore.
 Be prepared to spend slightly more on food today.

 Day two involves a bit more culture.
 Chinatown and Little India provide a brief look at how multiple diverse cultures are able to coexist on one tiny island.
-Fort Canning Park and the National Museum will help you uncover bits of our history, while the Esplanade showcases the multitude of talent we have in the creative arts scene.
+Fort Canning Park and the National Museum will help you uncover bits of our history, while the Esplanade showcases the multitude of talents we have in the creative arts scene.

 You’ll spend Day three on the popular island of Sentosa.
 There’s lots of fun to have here, and it’s not just limited to Universal Studios’ rollercoasters and churros.